roommen/rajasthanitday/smart_lighting_surveillance/Criminal Surveillance/README.md

-#A program to access remote camera feed using apache kafka and find the criminals using facial recognition and update the data source with their current location and latest photo and timestamp
+## A program to access remote camera feed using apache kafka and find the criminals using facial recognition and update the data source with their current location and latest photo and timestamp
-##Prerequisites-
+### Prerequisites-
 1. Apache kafka
 2. python 2.7
 3. camera source - raspberry pi with camera/ laptop camera/ webcam
 4. LAN connectivity

-##python libraries required
+### Python libraries required
 1. kafka-python
 2. numpy
 3. opencv3.3.10
 4. dlib
 5. scipy
 6. pandas
-##for raspberry pi
+#### For raspberry pi
 7. Picamera

-##steps for running
+### Steps for running
 1. Start the kafka server
 2. For new training data, update a photo of criminal into the folder images with the name of the criminal as name of the image
 3. Update the records.csv with the same name and his criminal background